Federal and New York State Child Tax Credits

 - children, grandchildren, stepchildren, and adopted children

-- brothers, sisters, stepbrothers, stepsisters, as well as descendents of such relatives
+- brothers, sisters, stepbrothers, stepsisters, as well as descendants of such relatives

 - foster children who are placed with the worker by an authorized private or governmental placement agency.